-Some style and usage guides stick to two main categories of semicolon usage; others subdivide these categories and include archaic and less common usages.
-It may help to bear this in mind, because some of the categories overlap slightly.
-The divisions below are not intended as definitive, but will help break up a rather long post.
+Style and usage guides often stick to two main categories of semicolon usage; others subdivide these categories and include archaic and less common usages.
+It may help to bear this in mind, because the categories can overlap slightly.
+The divisions below are not definitive, but will help break up a rather long post.

 Semicolons are often misused to introduce a list, but a colon is usually what’s called for here.
 So without further ado: